arnaudgallou/plume/tests/testthat/_snaps/get-contributions.md

     Code
       aut <- Plume$new(data.frame(given_name = "Zip", family_name = "Zap", role = "a"))
     Condition
-      Warning:
+      Error:
-      Defining explicit roles in the input data was deprecated in plume 0.2.0. i Please use the `roles` argument of `new()` instead. i See <https://arnaudgallou.github.io/plume/articles/plume.html#defining-roles-and-contributors>.
+      !
+Defining explicit roles in the input data was deprecated in plume 0.2.0 and is now defunct. i Please use the `roles` argument of `new()` instead. i See <https://arnaudgallou.github.io/plume/articles/plume.html#defining-roles-and-contributors>.